wearebraid/vueformulate.com/docs/guide/README.md

 # Introduction

 Vue Formulate is the easiest way to build forms using [Vue](https://vuejs.org/).
-Forms are surprisingly tedious to build — Vue Formulate is built to increase developer happiness by anticipating pain points and exposing a clean APIs with sensible defaults that make implementing common features as easy as possible.
+Forms are surprisingly tedious to create — Vue Formulate is built to increase developer happiness by anticipating pain points and exposing a clean APIs with sensible defaults that make implementing common features as easy as possible.
 In fact, there are only 2 components that need to be learned to create nearly